didx-xyz/aries-cloudapi-python/docs/workflows.md

 Hooray 🥳 🎉.
 What has happened?
 We have:

-- Created a schema (using the yoma admin)
+- Created a schema (using the governance admin)
-- Registered a schema on the ledger (via the yoma admin)
+- Registered a schema on the ledger (via the governance admin)
 - Create (a wallet for) an issuer and future holder using the admin agent
 - registered an issuer (for a schema)
 - Created a connection between an issuer and a prospective holder (using connections/invitations API)